Wedding Photography Pricing

-There will normally be some negotiations during pricing outside of your standard terms.
+There will normally be some negotiations during pricing that fall outside of your standard terms

 So, to recap on wedding photography pricing, I would say that you are better starting low and increasing with time/experience/knowledge than you are jumping in with higher prices.
-However, if you have a great portfolio, bags of experience and confidence to match, there is no reason why you shouldn’t start a bit higher…if not high end if you can match your wedding photography pricing with your impeccable service.
+However, if you have a great portfolio, bags of experience and confidence to match, there is no reason why you shouldn’t start a bit higher.

-So there ends my wedding photography tips section of All things Photography.
+So there ends my wedding photography tips section for All Things Photography.
 I hope it has enlightened and motivated you enough to get out there and give it 100% at your first/next wedding.
-Please feel free to leave any comments or notify me of any spelling mistakes etc.
+Please feel free to leave any comments below or notify me of any spelling mistakes etc.

 Feel free to ask questions below and please join our newsletter.
 We may well be creating a full wedding photography course in the future.
 And please share : )